This novel is limited to 100 free copies due to its part in Inkitt’s Novel Contest.

-Becky nodded and watched a digital counter in the upper right hand corner of the screen change from 100,000 to 80,256.
+Becky nodded and watched a digital counter in the upper corner of the screen change from 100,000 to 80,256.

 “Whatsit and I compared notes on what educational backgrounds we wanted to emphasize,” Doug added.
 “We both had the same ideas.”

-“Okay,” Becky replied as she seated herself near the mother ship’s control board.
+“Okay,” Becky replied.
 “Those educational requirements must have whittled your count down dramatically.”

 “Yes,” Whatsit agreed.
 “Our count reduced by another seventy thousand.
 The light blue color in the charts indicates the population rejected.”
-Shaking his head and shrugging his shoulders, he added, “Even so, we had around ten thousand left to analyze.”
+Shaking his head, he added, “Even so, we had around ten thousand left to analyze.”

-As Whatsit concluded his explanation, Doug selected a key and the pie and bar charts updated with the new information.
+As Whatsit concluded his explanation, Doug updated the charts with the new information.
 Orange color appeared indicating the population rejected by the familial relationship criterion.
 The remaining count for analysis dropped to 25.

 “You mean to tell me that out of 10,000 Chrysallamans, only 25 were single, divorced, widowed and not in a love relationship?”
 Becky exclaimed.

 “Hey, Chrysallamans are lovers not fighters,” Whatsit replied with a twinkle in his eyes.